 Additionally, all asset records in the Collective include metadata fields to capture licensing and copyright information.
 This data can be added manually for each asset, automatically ingested during upload through embedded metadata, or included in a document attached to the asset record.
 In the case of stock photography, videos, or audio files, tracking this licensing information is critical in preventing unauthorized use.

 And finally, the Collective makes it possible to require users to read and agree to an End User License Agreement (EULA) the first time they log in to the site, share files, or download content, to legally protect assets against unauthorized use.

 As you can see, digital rights management plays an important role in today’s digital world.
 It educates users about copyright and intellectual property by clarifying what they can and can’t do with certain content.
 And it helps the authors and owners of digital material protect the financial and creative investment in their work.

 Implementing a DRM tool at your organization will help ensure that your content is distributed legally and appropriately.
-Request of demo to learn more about how the Widen Collective can help with your digital rights management strategy.
+Request a demo to learn more about how the Widen Collective can help with your digital rights management strategy.